What is a Thesis in a Research Paper?

 Different Research Paper Thesis Types

-Depending on different types of research papers, the thesis can take any of the following forms:
+Depending on different types of research papers, the thesis can take any of the following forms.
+Here are some common types:

-How to Write a Thesis for a Research Paper?
+Steps to Write a Thesis for a Research Paper

 Follow these steps, and you’ll be writing compelling research thesis statements in no time.